 Silver Snow partner with clients to capitalize their growth opportunities by spearheading M & A with our peerless financial advisory services.
 Equity and Debt financing was never this simple when our clients are equipped with our comprehensive transaction management process put together by our partners approved with the regulator for Investment Banking.

-Silver Snow deal in EPC + PRE FINANCE PROJECTS backed by insurance cover from multilateral insurance guarantee agencies etc. Assess bankability of the project documents (project structure, project feasibility, etc.) through a renowned Engineering Consultant, PMC and I bankers.
+Silver Snow deal in EPC + FINANCE PROJECTS backed by insurance cover from multilateral insurance guarantee agencies etc. Assess bankability of the project documents (project structure, project feasibility, etc.) through a renowned Engineering Consultant, PMC and I bankers.
 Get the term sheets from the bankers on behalf of infra companies.

 A bond is a debt security.
 Borrowers issue bonds to raise money from investors willing to lend them money for a certain amount of time.